 Classics Protection and Access Act

-The Classics Protection and Access Act, Title II of the Orrin G. Hatch–Bob Goodlatte Music Modernization Act, brings pre-1972 sound recordings partially into the federal copyright.
+The Classics Protection and Access Act, Title II of the Orrin G. Hatch–Bob Goodlatte Music Modernization Act, brings pre-1972 sound recordings partially into the federal copyright system.
 The legislation created a new chapter 14 of the copyright law, title 17 United States Code, which, among other things, extends remedies for copyright infringement to owners of sound recordings fixed before February 15, 1972 (“Pre-1972 Sound Recordings”) when the recordings are used without authorization.
 The new chapter includes several limitations and exceptions to the eligibility for these remedies and related administrative procedures, which are addressed below.

 The federal remedies for unauthorized use of Pre-1972 Sound Recordings shall be available for 95 years after the year of first publication of the recording, subject to certain additional periods.
 These periods provide varying additional protection for Pre-1972 Sound Recordings, based on when the sound recording was first published: